 Centrally located at Wahweap Marina about ¼ mile from the shore of Lake Powell.
 Wahweap offers plenty of fun with a wide variety of powerboats and water toys from which to choose.

 Prices Vary.
-Our full hook up campsite in Loop F was $68 per night before our Access Pass Discount.
-With discount, it came to $62 per night.
+Our full hook-up campsite in Loop F was $68 per night before our Access Pass Discount.
+With the discount, it came to $62 per night.

 To make reservations for full hook-ups, group or dry camping please visit www.lakepowell.com or call 800-528-6154.
 The Wahweap camping store is 928-645-1059.
 Fees vary.